compgen-io/cgpipe/README.md

 that will be used to build the target file(s).
 When the indent is lost, then the target context is closed.

-Notes: In both global and target contexts, a for-loops will dynamically add and remove the iterating variable from the context.
+Notes: In both global and target contexts, for-loops will dynamically add and remove the iterating variable from the context.